MANHATTAN WATERFRONT GREENWAY:

 A steep hill takes you away from the bridge and river.
 Great views when you

 level out.
 Cross a bridge over the railroad tracks and travel through a tunnel

 and up another hill.
-This will bring you alongside the Pkwy.
-After 24 miles pass
+This will bring you alongside the Henry Hudson Pkwy.
+Check

 the Pkwy.
 Looks like a castle wall.
-On your left you'll pass by a white open pavilion
+Pass by Inspiration Point at 12.6

-with Greek columns.
-This was an old pullover for the Pkwy.
+with Greek columns was an old pullover for the Pkwy.
 Great views of the

 river far below.
 The trail heads downhill.
 To your right across the Pkwy is Fort

 Tyron Park.
 You'll